kem-a/kiwi-kemma/README.md

 # Kiwi is not Apple

 Kiwi is a GNOME Shell extension that mimics various macOS features.
-This extension provides a collections of small quality of life functionalities such as moving windows to new workspaces, adding the username to the quick menu, focusing launched windows, and more.
+This extension provides a collection of small quality-of-life functionalities such as moving windows to new workspaces, adding the username to the quick menu, focusing launched windows, and more.

 ## Features

 - **Move Window to New Workspace**: Automatically move fullscreen app to new workspaces.
 - **Add Username to Quick Menu**: Display the username in the quick settings menu.
 - **Focus Launched Window**: Focus on newly launched windows.
-Removes annoying window ready notification.
+Removes the annoying window-ready notification.
-- **Lock Icon**: Display Caps lock or Num lock icon in Gnome top panel.
+- **Lock Icon**: Display Caps Lock or Num Lock icon in the GNOME top panel.
 - **Transparent Move**: Make windows slightly transparent when moving.
 - **Battery Percentage**: Show battery percentage in the system menu when below 25%.